 OBJECTIVE:

-To provide advice on technical aspects of the Law of the Sea.
+To provide information and advice on technical aspects of the Law of the Sea.

 Terms of Reference

-To provide advice, guidance and, where applicable, offer expert interpretation of the technical aspects of the Law of the Sea to the parent Organizations (IHO/IAG), their Member States or to other organizations on request.
+To provide information and advice with regard to the technical aspects of the Law of the Sea to:

+1) the parent Organizations (IHO/IAG) or to other organizations; and

+2) to their Member States.

 To review State practice and jurisprudence on Law of the Sea matters which are relevant to the work of ABLOS so as to be in a position to provide expert advice when needed.

-To study, promote and encourage the development of appropriate techniques in the application of the technical provisions contained within the UN Convention on the Law of the Sea.
+To study, promote and encourage the development of appropriate techniques in the application of the technical concepts contained within certain provisions of the United Nations Convention on the Law of the Sea.

 To review and update IHO Special Publication C-51 "A Manual on Technical Aspects of the United Nations' Convention on the Law of the Sea - 1982" (TALOS Manual).